-Protecting, enhancing and restoring wetlands and streams to compensate for impacts to aquatic resources.
+Protecting, enhancing and restoring wetlands and streams to compensate for unavoidable impacts.

-When aquatic resources are removed from the landscape the important functions they perform are also lost.
-Even after avoiding and minimizing impacts, there are some projects that result in a loss or degradation of wetlands and streams.
-The goal of compensatory mitigation is to sustain these functions at the watershed scale for the long-term.
-Mitigation projects are selected and designed to offset these losses by means of land protection, restoration, and enhancement to wetlands and streams.
+Even after avoiding or minimizing impacts, some projects result in loss or degradation of wetlands and streams.
+The purpose of compensatory mitigation is long-term sustainability at watershed scales.
+Mitigation helps offset wetland and stream losses using land protection, restoration, and enhancement.

 When mitigation is required

-After avoidance and minimization to aquatic resources has been achieved through project location and design, mitigation is required for:
+After avoidance and minimization to aquatic resources have been achieved through project location and design, mitigation is required for:

 - Permanent impacts to freshwater wetlands of 10,000 square feet or more.

-- Any permanent impacts to tidal surface waters, tidal wetlands, the tidal buffer zone, or sand dunes, excluding several project-specific exemptions.
+- Permanent impacts to tidal surface waters, tidal wetlands, the tidal buffer zone, or sand dunes, excluding several project-specific exemptions.

-- Projects classified as major impacts to intermittent and perennial streams, including new channel and bank impacts over 200 linear feet and Tier-specific stream crossings.
+- Projects classified as major impacts to intermittent and perennial streams, including new channel and bank impacts more than 200 linear feet and tier-specific stream crossings.

-- Pond construction with over 20,000 square feet of impact in a wetland or surface water.
+- Pond construction with more than 20,000 square feet of impact in a wetland or surface water.

-- Docks and new shoreline structures that have 2,000 square feet or more total frontage on the waterbody.
+- Docks and new shoreline structures with 2,000 square feet or more total frontage on the waterbody.

-- Any permanent impact to a Priority Resource Area, regardless of the size, that remains after additional avoidance and minimization measures have been taken.
+- Any permanent impact to a Priority Resource Area, regardless of size, after additional avoidance and minimization measures have been taken.

-Once it is determined that mitigation is needed to offset unavoidable impacts, there are two options available to permit applicants:
+If mitigation is needed to offset unavoidable impacts, permit applicants have two options available:

-Permittee-Responsible Mitigation: The permitee will provide a restoration, enhancement, or land preservation project to compensate for the impacts from a specific project.
-The permittee is responsible for the design, implementation, monitoring, and continued success of the mitigation site.
-This type of mitigation may occur at the same location as the impacts or off-site within the same watershed.
-The applicant should consider priorities identified by the town’s conservation commission as an option.
+Permittee-Responsible Mitigation: Permittees can restore, enhance or preserve land to compensate for project impacts.
+Permittees are responsible for the design, implementation, monitoring, and continued success of the mitigation project.
+Mitigation may occur at the same location as the impacts or at a different location within the same watershed.
+The applicant should consider priorities identified by the town’s conservation commission.